simov/purest/README.md

 ### Hook Structure

-You can define HTTP hook for each valid HTTP verb + one special `all` hook that will be executed always:
+You can define HTTP hook for every valid HTTP verb + one special `all` hook to match all HTTP verbs:

 ```js
 var before = {